 \section{FLIQS Framework}

+As a one-shot method, FLIQS employs a controller to sample per-layer formats and model architectures during training.
+This method allows the search and model to adapt to each other yet it comes with certain challenges.
+First, the search may interfere with the original model training process, since modifying the architecture shifts the weight and activation distributions during training.
+In addition, one-shot search needs to evaluate the quality signal of different architectures on different batches of training data to avoid lengthening the training process.
+This introduces noise into the reward signal since different batches may have significantly different quality.
+Also, the controller and policy model must be efficient enough to be embedded within the training graph to not significantly increase the training time.
+This section addresses these challenges, while focusing on the search space involving per-layer formats and channel widths.

-In Figure~\ref{fig:overview}(a), FLIQS employs an RL controller to sample per-layer formats and channel widths during training, collectively referred to as the \textit{architecture}.
-This section focuses on this QNAS search space, while simpler and more complex searches are explored in later sections.
-Initially, the model trains without search, and the architecture is sampled uniformly at random to avoid overfitting to a single option.
+As shown in Figure~\ref{fig:overview}, the model first trains without search, and the architecture is sampled uniformly at random to avoid overfitting to a single option.
+It uses standard fake quantization and employs a two-phase approach that delays activation quantization to improve stability (Appendix~\ref{sec:two-phase}).
 Next, at each training step, the controller proposes a new architecture and applies it to the model.
 The model then performs a standard forward and backward pass on the training data to produce the model gradients and a forward pass on the validation data to produce a quality signal for the controller.
 This quality signal is combined with the model cost in Figure~\ref{fig:overview}(b) to produce a reward and reward advantage, which the controller then uses to update its policy.
 After the search and training finish, the model is directly used for inference without additional fine-tuning or retraining.

-\textbf{Challenges}: This approach introduces a unique set of challenges.
-First, the search may interfere with the original model training process, since modifying the architecture shifts the weight and activation distributions during training.
-In addition, one-shot search needs to evaluate the quality signal of different architectures on different batches of training data to avoid lengthening the training process.
-This introduces noise into the reward signal since different batches may have significantly different quality.
-This noise is further compounded by the natural increase in the quality signal throughout training.
-Furthermore, the controller and policy model must be efficient enough to be embedded within the training graph to not significantly increase the training time.
-These challenges are addressed in the following sections.

 \textbf{Cost and Reward Function}: FLIQS uses the quadratic cost model, bit operations (BOPs), as described in Equation~\ref{eq:cost} where $b(\alpha)$ is the total bitwidth of the current layer architecture $\alpha$ and $MAC_l(\alpha)$ represents the number of multiply-accumulates (MACs) in layer $l$.
 Quadratic cost models, which predict power and area, are particularly useful in model-accelerator co-design where multipliers dominate resources and scale quadratically in power and area~\cite{zhang2022pokebnn}.